nc5ng/nc5ng.github.io/_posts/2018-03-05-gmt-docker.md

 categories: anouncement
 ---

-GMT Docker Images with GMT6.0 Trunk Releases are Posted to docker hub.
-See: [Project Page for more information](/projects/gmt-docker)
+GMT Docker Images with GMT6.0 Trunk Builds are Posted to Docker Hub.
+Please See: [Project Page for more information](/projects/gmt-docker)